hchou3/Cryptofans-Dapp-V4/README.md

 4. If first deployment: truffle compile

-5. To deploy: truffle migrate --reset --network ropsten
+5. To deploy: truffle migrate --reset --network ropsten (or any other network)

 Now CD into :'/Cryptofans-Dapp/cryptofans-app'